OrrHaGever/SimplePlatformerController/README.md

 # SimplePlatformerController
 made by Orr Maoz

-Simple player controller for 2D platformer games made with Unity
+Simple player controller for 2D platformer games made with Unity.
 This repo contains a sample scene with a platform and a player.
 My controller script is attached to the player and can be easily reused in any 2D platformer game.